catzizi/Randomized-optimization_ML/readme.txt

+This project implement four local random search algorithms.
+They are:

+randomized hill climbing
+simulated annealing
+a genetic algorithm
+MIMIC
+use the first three algorithms to find good weights for a neural network.
+The file cwang493.analysis.pdf contain: results I obtained running the algorithms on the networks a description of my optimization problems analyses of my results

 Instructions for running the code:
 .m files are run in MATLAB
 The ABAGAIL package is run through a JAVA developing program, such at NetBeans